- Purchase the complete Expat Arrivals Russia Guide (PDF)

 Many of the main internet providers in Russia also sell mobile phone services.
 The three predominant companies are Beeline, MegaFon and MTS.
 There is not really much variation between the three large service providers, as reception and cost of service will be roughly the same.
 Note that mobile phone contracts are usually separate from internet and landline telephone contracts, even if choosing the same company for both.

 International calls are very expensive on any plan.
 Therefore, online telephone services are generally a more cost-effective idea.

 Postal services in Russia

 The Russian postal service, called Pochta Rossii, is fairly cheap, but slow and unpredictable.
 However, there are many global courier services that operate efficiently for both in-country and international post.

 Post sent through Pochta Rossii from within Russia can take several weeks to arrive at its destination.
 Post from abroad can take anywhere from one to four months to arrive, as getting through Russian customs is a very long process.
 It is also not unheard of for post to never arrive at its destination.
 It is inadvisable to send or receive any important or time-sensitive documents through Pochta Rossii's services.

 English-language media in Russia

 English-language media is easily accessible in Russia's larger cities.
-The Moscow Times and The St Petersburg Times are both well-respected English newspapers, and most of the larger Russian newspapers have an English presence online.
+The Moscow Times is a well-respected English newspaper, and most of the larger Russian newspapers have an English presence online.

 On the whole, most expats in Russia do not keep a television in their homes.
 Russian television is dominated by state-controlled media and offers a limited range of programmes.
 Some foreign channels are occasionally available with the most expensive television contracts.
 Most expats use streaming services from their home countries.